Forced Blood Draw

 Likewise, Florida Statute Section 327.353 allows for a blood test to determine intoxication or impairment in certain boating under the influence (BUI) cases involving serious bodily injury or death, including the right of law enforcement to use reasonable force to take the blood if the driver of a vessel refuses to consent to the blood draw.

 After the U.S. Supreme Court's decision in Missouri v.
-McNeely, 569 US 141 (2013), the courts made it clear that the officer must usually obtain a warrant before taking blood by force or without consent.
-Now officers are not allowed to take blood by force without a warrant unless "exigent circumstances" exist.
+McNeely, 569 US 141 (2013), the courts made it clear that the officer must usually obtain a search warrant before taking blood unless the officer has free and voluntary consent.
+Without free and voluntary consent, a forced blood draw is only allowed when "exigent circumstances" exist.

 As hospitals start to put in place common-sense procedures to limit warrantless blood draws, the nurses in hospitals are put in a very difficult position.
 Nurses and paramedics in Florida have been arrested for refusing to participate in a forced or non-consensual blood draws.
 As a result, it is rare for a nurse or paramedic to refuse an officer's demand to take blood from a patient, even by force.
 As a result, the rights of hospital patients in Florida are routinely being violated in very serious ways.

 The blood draw is considered a "forced blood draw" when a patient refuses to give "free and voluntary" consent.
-A blood draw is without consent when the patient is unconscious or not otherwise capable of making an informed decision.
+Additionally, the blood draw is without consent when the patient is unconscious or not otherwise capable of making an informed decision.

 Impact of Missouri v.
 McNeely on Florida's Forced Blood Draws